andrew/ultimate-awesome/README.md

 - [awesome-deep-learning](https://github.com/awesomelistsio/awesome-deep-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, research papers, and resources for deep learning.
 This list covers neural networks, model optimization, NLP, computer vision, and other deep learning applications.
 - [awesome-digital-nomads](https://github.com/awesomelistsio/awesome-digital-nomads) - A curated list of awesome resources, tools, communities, and tips for digital nomads who want to embrace a location-independent lifestyle.
 - [awesome-distributed-databases](https://github.com/awesomelistsio/awesome-distributed-databases) - A curated list of awesome resources, tools, frameworks, and educational content related to Distributed Databases.
 Distributed databases are designed to scale across multiple nodes, offering high availability, fault tolerance, and horizontal scalability.
+- [awesome-email-marketing](https://github.com/awesomelistsio/awesome-email-marketing) - A curated list of tools, platforms, strategies, and resources for email marketing.
 - [awesome-environmental-engineering](https://github.com/awesomelistsio/awesome-environmental-engineering) - A curated list of tools, frameworks, resources, and educational content for environmental engineering.
 - [awesome-erlang](https://github.com/awesomelistsio/awesome-erlang) - A curated list of awesome frameworks, libraries, tools, and resources for Erlang programming.
 - [awesome-ethereum](https://github.com/awesomelistsio/awesome-ethereum) - A curated list of awesome tools, libraries, frameworks, educational content, and community resources for Ethereum, the world’s leading smart contract platform.
 This list covers everything from getting started with Ethereum to advanced development and DeFi applications.